 - Contact details of the Data Protection Officer (DPO): Data Protection Officer, Federal Planning Bureau, 47-49 Kunstlaan/Avenue des Arts, 1000 Brussels.
 Email : email@example.com.
 Phone: 02/507.73.11.

 - Every citizen has the right to lodge a complaint before the Data protection authority (previously the Commission for the protection of privacy) which is the supervisory authority regarding privacy.

-- The GDPR (Regulation EU 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data is the reference of the Federal Planning Bureau for the processing of per-sonal data as from 25 May 2018.
+- The processing of personal data by the Federal Planning Bureau is based on the GDPR (Regulation EU 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data) and the Law of 30 July 2018 on the protection of individuals with regard to the processing of personal data.

 Basic principles of the processing of personal data